ibm-cloud-docs/activity-tracker/at_events_rc.md

-##  Events for binding a service instance to an app
+##  Events for binding and unbinding a service instance to an app
 {: #rc_bind}

 The following table lists the actions that generate an event: